 In return, trainees volunteer 50 hours of community service.
 Once training and community service are completed, the trainee is certified as a Master Gardener.

-How do I know if I'd make a good Master Gardener Volunteer?
+What makes a good Master Gardener Volunteer?

-- You want to learn more about plants and gardening.
+• Desire to learn more about plants and gardening.

-- You are eager to participate in a practical and intensive training program.
+• Eagerness to participate in a practical and intensive training program.

-- You enjoy sharing your knowledge with others.
+• Enjoyment in sharing your knowledge with others.

-- You have the time to attend training and serve your community as a volunteer educator.
+• Ability to attend training and serve your community as a volunteer educator.